looker-open-source/extension-examples/react/javascript/file-download/README.md

 # Looker Extension File Download Demo (React & JavaScript)

-This repository demonstrates a file download Looker extension.
+This example makes use of the use_downloads entitlement, added in Looker 21.6.
+You must be running Looker 21.6+ in order to use this entitlement.

 ## Getting Started for Development

-1. Clone the Looler extension examples repo.
+1. Clone the Looker extension examples repo.

    ```
    # cd ~/ Optional, your user directory is usually a good place to git clone to.